 Diagnostic endometrial evaluation will be performed at the request of the clinic consulting gynecologist, who will maintain a copy of all records concerning vaginal bleeding and baseline, follow-up and diagnostic endometrial evaluations.
-Appropriate clinic staff will record this information on the study forms.
+Appropriate clinic staff will record this information on the study forms along with any unblinding action to be taken (without recording actual treatment arm), should this be necessary.
 All follow-up endometrial biopsy samplings will be evaluated locally for therapeutic decision-making.
 A standardized classification system will be used.